Similar Articles

 Baby Girl: If you have given birth to a baby girl, it is usually about the principle of femininity.
 Femininity is about having the power of creating life within and nurturing its growth.

-Beautiful, gifted or holy baby: Often shows the dreamer having given birth to parts of their personality which are connected with wider sympathies, or wider awareness, than their own personal ego or self.
+Gifted or holy baby: Often shows the dreamer having given birth to parts of their personality which are connected with wider sympathies, or wider awareness, than their own personal ego or self.
 It may show an awareness of the universal processes of life.
 It is the same sort of meaning as Christ in symbolism.
 It can show the emergence of awareness of the levels of existence beyond the senses.
 See: esp in dreams.

 Example: “Was in a basement where my wife and a woman I loved was giving birth to a baby, but I was somehow the one who gave birth to it without a doctor being there.
 It was a lovely boy.
 Its lower face was covered by a tight caul, but I pulled this off and it began to breathe.
 It opened its eyes and looked about, fully conscious; then said something about Jesus, and, “It is gone!”
 I asked what had gone, and it replied, “The other ego; where has it gone?”
 I explained that the spirit self it knew before birth was now gone so it could live in the body.
 The baby was then taken upstairs, and I felt it was a holy and wonderful baby.
 I was going to rest from the rigours of the birth, but on looking around saw how dusty and dirty the basement was.
 I began to clean it, and felt I would go upstairs and rest afterwards.”

-Crying baby: Your fundamental needs are not being, or were not in the past, met.
+Crying baby or helpless baby: Your fundamental needs are not being, or were not in the past, met.
 These include basic things like feeling happy and relaxed in ones environment, feeling wanted and loved, having a sense of connection with other people.
 There may be something distressing you at a feeling/needing level that you are not acknowledging; a new project or aspect of self needing more care.

 Dream Baby – i.e. one you gave birth to in your dream.
 Dream babies are usually special and are a way that you give birth to either parts of your personality that have developed over time and are now ‘born’.
 They slowly become obvious to us as new talents, a new direction, or even a new way of life.